-Unlike Gehry's ostentatious Guggenheim Museum in Bilbao, and FLW's imposing spiral-shaped Guggenheim, Snøhetta's familiarity with designing imaginative museums from a social and environmental perspective gives the firm the capacity to adapt the Guggenheim brand into a economically and contextually sensible framework.
+Unlike Gehry's eye-catching Guggenheim Museum in Bilbao, and FLW's imposing spiral-shaped Guggenheim, Snøhetta's familiarity with designing imaginative museums from a social and environmental perspective gives the firm the capacity to adapt the Guggenheim brand into an economically and contextually sensible framework.

 The Veteran Without a Big Museum

 Has there ever been a better time for Rem Koolhaas to shine?
 While the internationally renowned architect already has a Pritzker Prize and buildings like the Seattle Public Library and CCTV headquarters under his belt, OMA has lost both the expansion of the Museum of Modern Art in New York City as well as the master plan for the Brooklyn Academy of Music cultural district.
 Not to mention the architect's small Guggenheim Hermitage Museum gallery in Las Vegas closed down.
 This might just be the Dutch architect's opportunity to follow in the footsteps of Frank Lloyd Wright and Frank Gehry and realize his cultural temple—as long as he can modify his often imposing aesthetic to Helsinki's local scale.